 EasyJet Europe was founded to overcome traffic restrictions caused by Brexit.
 EasyJet Switzerland started its operations already in 1988 as TEA Switzerland but after easyJet bought 40% of its shares in 1998, the company started to franchise for easyJet.
 All easyJet subsidiaries fly under the same brand and customers rarely know with which airline they are flying.

 EasyJet is a pure low-cost operator offering cheap flights but extras are expensive.
 The airline's main competitor is an Irish low-cost carrier Ryanair.
 Easyjet flies domestic flights in the UK and many routes between European cities.
 Some destinations are outside Europe but easyJet does not have long-haul connections.
 The airline flies mainly to major airports instead of the small secondary airports which Ryanair prefers.
 The airports at better locations make easyJet a compelling choice for travellers who appreciate smooth travelling.

 Easyjet operates only with the Airbus A320 family.
-The aircraft are suitable for short- and medium-haul connections.
+The aircraft is suitable for short- and medium-haul connections.
 The range of the new Airbus A321 aircraft is so long that the airline can fly between any two cities in Europe.

 Based on statistics, low-cost airlines are as safe as traditional airlines.
 EasyJet has a good safety record without any fatal accidents.
 There have been some minor incidents like fuel emergencies and too-long take-off runs.
 We feel that easyJet is a safe option to fly but there is always room for improvement.